-Starting an initiative based on social determinants of health (SDOH) in order to improve health outcomes may seem like the hard work.
+Starting an initiative based on social determinants of health (SDOH) to improve health outcomes may seem like the hard work.
 You must address strategy in many areas like workflows, evaluation and ROI assessments.
 If you want an SDOH initiative to grow and thrive for many years to come, you may need to consider some areas you might not have thought of.

 An organization driving SDOH program implementation needs to consider their workforce, and the need for training and capacity building.
 For example, health plan leaders should ensure that care managers are trained in understanding health equity, cultural competence and how their programs can help reduce health disparities.
 Employees should be familiar with the aim of health equity and why it’s important.
 Health equity can be a delicate topic to discuss with patients.
 Make sure your staff are appropriately equipped to have those discussions not just with patients and families, but also with each other.